gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 king used to send every year in the proper season for the young falcons which are bred in the cliffs on the coast of South Wales; for in all his land he could not find better or more noble hawks.

-## Chapter XXX: The arrival of the king of England.
+## Chapter XXX: The arrival of the king of England

 The preparations for his great enterprise detaining the king for some time in the district of Menevia,[^58] he went to the church of St. David's, and having paid his devotions with all due solemnity, when the